-As the CSR+ and CSRB+ connect to flash units via sync and RJ11 phone jack connection, they are only compatible with Paul C. Buff™ units having an RJ11 outlet (this includes all AlienBees™, White Lightning™ and Zeus™ units made since 1986).
+As the CSR+ and CSRB+ connect to flash units via either sync or RJ11 phone jack connection, they are only fully compatible with Paul C. Buff™ units having an RJ11 outlet (this includes all AlienBees™, White Lightning™ and Zeus™ units made since 1986).
 For the Einstein™ E640 flash unit, please see the CSXCV transceiver

 .
 For use with speedlights and flash units by other manufacturers, adapters are provided for connecting the receiver’s sync cord to units with PC outlets, 1/8” and 1/4” sync outlets.
 Connection to flash units using “H” style connections is possible with suitable adapter cable (need a specialty cable?
 Check out FlashZebra

 !).
-Without the RJ11 phone jack, however, only triggering, metering and grouping can be received on these units.
+Without the RJ11 phone jack, however, only the triggering, metering and grouping functions can be utilized on these units.

 Speedlites and Other Flashes: